mk-fg/convergence/README.md

    - Fix for breakage due to private browsing changes in firefox-20 (ffb7c7b).

+   - Added "Exceptions" tab to options for hostname patterns that convergence should not touch.

+     Useful for local networks and dynamic hostnames (e.g. "vm-X.mydomain.tld") that never validate with available notaries for some reason, where adding individual exceptions can be problematic.

+     Default value is previously hardcoded list of exceptions - localhost and mozilla "aus3" addons-update host.

    - Supress unhandled non-critical JS errors here and there, mostly to keep JS console clean.